Steele dossier: Others

 Alan Huffman, an expert on opposition research, has compared the two forms of opposition research represented by the dossier and WikiLeaks.
 He didn't believe the dossier's intelligence gathering to be illegitimate, although "a little strange", while he was troubled by the large dump of documents from WikiLeaks that "may have been obtained in an illegal way".

 In March 2020, Steele commented publicly on the dossier, stating: "I stand by the integrity of our work, our sources and what we did."

 Litigation

 Multiple lawsuits have been filed in connection with the Steele dossier, primarily involving defamation claims by plaintiffs such as Aleksej Gubarev, the three owners of Alfa-Bank (Mikhail Fridman, Petr Aven, and German Khan), Michael Cohen, Devin Nunes, Giorgi Rtskhiladze, Carter Page, and Trump.
 They have been filed against Christopher Steele, Orbis Business Intelligence, BuzzFeed, Oath, the Democratic National Committee, and others.
 All of these defamation cases, except one, were dismissed or withdrawn by the plaintiffs.

-In Trump v.
-Orbis Business Intelligence, Trump accepted "that the Defendant is not responsible in law for the publication of the Memoranda by BuzzFeed".

 Carter Page unsuccessfully sought damages in a lawsuit against the United States Department of Justice, the Federal Bureau of Investigation, and several former U.S. government officials, alleging violations of his constitutional rights.
 Trump also filed unsuccessful lawsuits against Hillary Clinton, Steele, Orbis, and others.